0%

 Growing since 2021 in the former railway tracks in front of Speicher XI, WARTEN/GARTEN

 intertwines artistic practice, ecology, and history.
-The ground beneath it still bears the
+The ground beneath it still bears

-of displacement and resilience.
+stories of displacement and resilience.

 This website grew from that same ground.
-Conceived and shaped collectively by students of Integrated
+Conceived and shaped collectively by students of

-a place where sounds, visuals, and thoughts continue to grow.
+of the garden, a place where sounds, visuals, and thoughts continue to grow.

 The WARTEN/GARTEN Sound Archive is created and cared for by us, the students.
 It carries